THE NATIONAL ITU-D PROGRAM IN WEB ACCESSIBILITY "INTERNET FOR @LL"

 Design and development of accessible websites (2 and a half-day in-person training and one month online with ITU instructors, leading to ITU certification)

-To ensure that the knowledge process is completed, the program also proposes a self-sustainable model based on national certification that will both, develop national capacities by creating a pool of trainers in ICT accessibility and will also create a fund that will be used to enable development of digital training for the end user, the persons with disabilities, on “how to use accessible websites".
+To ensure that the knowledge process is completed, the programme also proposes a 360 self-sustainable model based on national certification that will both, develop national capacities by creating a pool of experts in ICT accessibility and will also create a fund meant to be used to develop digital training for the end user, the persons with disabilities, on “how to use accessible websites".

-The funds generated by the certification will be shared between: the national training provider ( e.g. a national university) and a national fund (continuously fed through the certification fees) created to educate and train persons with disabilities on web accessibility to allow them to benefit from information, products and services just like any other citizens of the country.
+- The funds generated by the certification will be shared between: the national training provider ( e.g. a national university) and a national fund (continuously fed through the certification fees) that will serve to educate and train persons with disabilities to navigate the Internet through the websites, which are made accessible, to allow them benefit from information, products and services just like any other citizens of the country.